carlitosborja/Softtek_projects/README.md

 ### Other files

-In the tasks_solutions.ipynb you will find as an examples, the solution to the tasks that were solved using the Python_pandas_project module.
+In the tasks_solutions.ipynb you will find, as examples, the solutions to the tasks that were solved using the Python_pandas_project module.